Sogod, Southern Leyte: Population

 The population of Sogod exceeded 45,000 during the 2015 Philippine National Census.
-Of about 3,382 inhabitants, Zone V is the most populous barangay in Sogod, followed by Zone III and Maac with the population of 1,934 inhabitants and 1,869 inhabitants, respectively.
-But the barangay with the lowest population is Lum-an, having a population of only 90 individuals; followed by Hindangan and Buac Daku with the population of 116 and 119.
+Of about 3,382 inhabitants, Zone V is the most populous barangay in Sogod, followed by Zone III and Maac with a population of 1,934 inhabitants and 1,869 inhabitants, respectively.
+But the barangay with the lowest population is Lum-an, having a population of only 90 individuals; followed by Hindangan and Buac Daku with a population of 116 and 119, respectively.

 Pandan, Rizal, San Jose, San Miguel, San Pedro, San Roque, Tampoong and Casao and Santa Cruz in Bontoc are the immigration barangays within the poblacion.
 Mountain barangays such as Benit, Lum-an, Hindangan, Hipantag, Maria Plana and Santa Maria are experiencing a decline in population.
 Employment and livelihood lead the people from these villages to settle in the poblacion and in other urban centers in the province.
 The lack of road systems and infrastructures linking these villages to the town proper is one of the factors that attribute to this problem.
 This migratory pattern is called Rural Exodus.
 It is exacerbated when the population decline leads to the loss of rural services such as business enterprises and schools, which leads to greater loss of population as people leave to seek those features.